dokku/dokku-postgres/README.md

 ## commands

 ```
-postgres:backup <name> <bucket>   Create a backup of the postgres service to an existing s3 bucket
+postgres:backup <name> <bucket> [--use-iam]  Create a backup of the postgres service to an existing s3 bucket
 postgres:backup-auth <name> <aws_access_key_id> <aws_secret_access_key> Sets up authentication for backups on the postgres service
 postgres:backup-deauth <name>     Removes backup authentication for the postgres service
 postgres:backup-schedule <name> <schedule> <bucket> Schedules a backup of the postgres service